XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 #### Network

-Any enterprise or carrier-class data center should have substantial network bandwidth to support running `rippled` servers.
+Any enterprise or carrier-class data center should have substantial network bandwidth to support running XRP Ledger servers.
 The actual bandwidth necessary varies significantly based on the current transaction volume in the network.
 Server behavior (such as backfilling [ledger history](ledger-history.html)) also affects network use.
+Consumer-grade home internet is generally not sufficient to run a reliable server.

-During exceptionally high periods of transaction volume, some operators have reported that their `rippled` servers have completely saturated a 100 megabit/s network link.
+During exceptionally high periods of transaction volume, some operators have reported that their servers have completely saturated a 100 megabit/s network link.
 Therefore, a gigabit network interface is required for reliable performance.

-Here are examples of observed uncompressed network bandwidth use for common `rippled` tasks:
+Here are examples of observed uncompressed network bandwidth use for common tasks:

 | Task                                            | Transmit/Receive           |
 |:------------------------------------------------|:---------------------------|